Castle Donington: Economy

-East Midlands Airport is served by several airlines including flybe, Ryanair, Jet2.Com, Thomson Airways and Thomas Cook Airlines.
+East Midlands Airport is served by several airlines including Ryanair, Jet2.Com, Thomson Airways and Thomas Cook Airlines.
 The express parcels company DHL has a base at the airport.
 The now-defunct airline flybmi formerly had its head office at Pegasus Business Park on the airport grounds.

 Donington Park motor racing circuit is located to the south west of the village.

 The site of the former power station has been redeveloped in to a major retail distribution hub and warehousing area.
 The principal tenant is Marks and Spencer.

 Since 2013 Norton Motorcycles has its head office in Donington Hall.
 BMI (British Midland), an airline, was headquartered in Donington Hall.
 The airline moved its headquarters to Donington Hall in 1982.
 The subsidiary bmibaby also had its head office in Donington Hall.

 Events

 The annual May Bank Holiday Medieval Market takes place in Borough Street and includes local stalls selling various kinds of produce and goods accompanied by dancing and music.

-On the second Saturday of every month a farmers market is held at Castle Donington Community Hub in the site of the former public house "The Tudor".

 Donington Park was the original venue for the Monsters of Rock festivals through the 1980s and 1990s, and is now the home of the annual Download Festival.
 It also hosted a Formula One Grand Prix – The European Grand Prix – in April 1993, which was won by Ayrton Senna.
 It was also set to be the home of the British Grand Prix from 2010 for at least 10 years, but the agreement was cancelled due to financial problems.

-The circuit also hosts the Donington Grand Prix Collection, the world's largest collection of Formula One and Grand Prix vehicles.
+The circuit formerly hosted the Donington Grand Prix Collection, at the time the world's largest collection of Formula One and Grand Prix vehicles.
 Brian Henton, an F1 driver, was born in Castle Donington.

 Sport clubs

 Castle Donington Town Football Club, who won the Leicestershire County Cup in the 2005–06 season.

 Castle Donington Cobras Football Club were winners of the Derbyshire FA Sunday Junior Cup in the 2014–15 season, and 2015–16 season.

-Castle Donington Football Club (Charter Standard) Runners up in the North Leicestershire League, Division 1 2014–15 season, currently playing in the Premier League.
+Castle Donington Football Club (Charter Standard) Runners up in the North Leicestershire League, Division 1 2014–15 season.
+Currently playing in The Mel Williams Premier Division.

 Castle Donington Town Cricket Club an English amateur cricket club, situated on the Moira Dale Recreation Ground, east of the town.
 The history of the club dates back to the late 1800s.
 They have a 1st XI senior side that compete on Saturdays in the Derbyshire County Cricket League, and a Sunday XI team 'The Dons' that play friendly matches in and around the region.